healde/Excel-VBA/importation/README.md

 <br>

 - _Manualy_ duplicate a **query** : if suffix like "(i)" is found, it is brought to a like " (i)" format with the next available index inside (not lowest available one), else suffix " (2)" is added.
 - Create same name **query** _through Vba_ method will generate an error.
-The macro made here add +1 to the highest number beyong all first number of each name, and replace it as new index in the actual name.
+The macro made here add +1 to the highest number among all first number of each name, and replace it as new index in the actual name.
 If no number is found, the new index will be 1 and added at the end of the name.
 <br>

 - _Manualy_ add **connection** : Prefix "Query - " is concatenated to query name.
 It should replace the potential existing one.